Teaching Responsible Decision Making SkillsStrategies for Your Classroom

 If you’re ever wondering just how many decisions you make in a day, neuroscientists predict it’s a mind-blowing 35,000!
 I’ve been awake a mere 30 minutes and have already pondered the consequences of hitting the snooze button (again), hot tea vs. hot cider (cider won), if I deserved a break to scroll Instagram (after only 5 minutes of writing), what to wear (princess dress), when to work out (which ultimately led to my decision on when to shower), if I deserved another break to browse Pottery Barn’s bedding sale (I didn’t.
 Luckily, the sale runs until midnight) and currently I am trying to decide what to eat for breakfast as my tummy rumblings compete with the sound of my fingers tapping the keyboard.
 When I look at all the decisions listed above and the really minor ones I didn’t list, like petting my dog and opening the blinds, I can see how we reach the staggering statistic above.

 Someone once told me that life is just a series of decisions, one right after another, each determining the life that we lead.
 Sometimes the decisions are small and inconsequential, like my morning selections.
 However, sometimes the decisions are big.
-They have the power to shape us, such as which college to attend and degree to pursue, whom to marry or where to settle down.
+They have the power to shape us, such as which college to attend, and the degree to pursue, whom to marry or where to settle down.
 And the ripple effect that follows can feel like you’re riding a tidal wave.
 Regardless-big or small, every day these choices are written into our story.

 Given the amount of decisions one is asked to make throughout their lifetime and the potential gravity of the repercussions, I feel it’s our duty to teach the skill of responsible decision making to our students.
 Here are some ways to help your students become thoughtful, engaged and productive decision makers in 2020 and beyond.